-Returns on investments have an impact on Whitby's revenues, and therefore a longer-term impact on future years' budgets, and are intended to at least keep pace with inflation over the long run.
+Returns on investments have an impact on Quinte West's revenues, and therefore have a longer-term impact on future years' budgets and are intended to keep pace with inflation over the long run.

 Investments may consist of liquid and non-liquid assets, depending on future obligations.
-Expected investment risks and returns are balanced to create allocations that provide a high probability that Whitby's investment objectives can be achieved.
+Expected investment risks and returns are balanced to create allocations that provide a high probability that Quinte West's investment objectives can be achieved.

-MNRI will be invested to achieve any or all of the following objectives:
+MNRI will be invested to generate any or all of the following Outcomes:

 - a.
-Funding contingencies, where returns are reinvested to grow principal over the long-term for large withdrawals in unpredictable situations; - b.
-Creating stable returns, where the principal is maintained and a reliable stream of returns may be available to spend as/if needed; and, - c.
-Funding target date projects, where Whitby has an obligation for a specific project at a specific time.
+Funding contingencies, where returns are reinvested with a view to growing principal over the long-term for large withdrawals in unpredictable situations; - b.
+Creating stable returns, where principal is maintained and a reliable stream of returns may be available to spend as/if needed; and, - c.
+Funding target date projects, where Quinte West has an obligation for a specific project at a specific time.

-Whitby has identified the following details in Table 1 of its investment objectives for its MNRI according to the classification scheme.
+Quinte West has identified the following details in Table 1 of its investment objectives for its MNRI according to the classification scheme.